microsoft/MarS/README.md

 ## 📦 Release Overview

-We are proud to release our MarS order model, available at [HuggingFace/MarS](https://huggingface.co/microsoft), along with three powerful analytical tools that demonstrate the capabilities of our market simulation engine:
+We are proud to release our MarS order model, available at [microsoft/mars-order-model](https://huggingface.co/microsoft/mars-order-model) in Hugging Face Hub, along with three powerful analytical tools that demonstrate the capabilities of our market simulation engine:

 1. **📊 Stylized Facts Report**: Evaluates 11 key market characteristics
 2. **📈 Market Forecast**: Predicts future market prices and trends